johangithub/AFMAN11-217v1/chp13.md

 13.6.2.
 Instructions.
 If the controller has a requirement to specify the direction of the circling maneuver in relation to the airport or runway, the controller will issue instructions in the following manner: "Circle (direction given as one of eight cardinal compass points) of the airport/runway for a right/left base/downwind to runway (number)."
 For example, "Circle west of the airport for a right base to runway one eight."

 13.6.2.1.
 NOTE: Obstruction clearance areas are determined by aircraft category.
 Maneuver the aircraft to remain within the circling area for your aircraft category (see AFMAN 11-217V3 for radii of circling approaches).
-If it is necessary to maneuver at speeds in excess of the upper limit of the speed range authorized for your aircraft‘s category, use the landing minima for the category appropriate to the maneuvering speed.
+If it is necessary to maneuver at speeds in excess of the upper limit of the speed range authorized for your aircraft's category, use the landing minima for the category appropriate to the maneuvering speed.
 When you request circling MDA from the controller for a circling ASR approach, state your aircraft category.

 ##### Figure 13.3.
 The Circling Approach.